garikhg/woo-inecobank-payment-gateway/README.md

 - Ensure sufficient time has passed since payment
 - Verify API credentials have refund permissions

-### Connection Errors

-**Problem:** Cannot connect to Inecobank API

-**Solutions:**
-- Check server has outbound HTTPS access
-- Verify firewall settings
-- Test API credentials in Postman
-- Contact hosting provider

-## Logs
+### Viewing Logs

-Enable WooCommerce logging to debug issues:

-1. Go to **WooCommerce > Status > Logs**
+1. Go to **WooCommerce > Inecobank Logs**
-2. Look for logs starting with `inecobank-`
+2. Select the log file to view
-3. Review error messages and API responses
+3. Look for error messages and API responses
+4. Use log patterns to diagnose issues

 ## Frequently Asked Questions